Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Background and Problem Formulation

 Four important pieces of information come from this Time Widening Information Geometry (TWIG) analysis.
 First, the number of hyperrelevant and relevant directions corresponds to the codimension of the bifurcation system.
 Second, the square of each element of the eigenvector matrix $V_{ij}$ indicates the participation factor of each bare parameter $\theta_i$ in eigenvector $j$.
-This last fact follows because the participation factor $p_{ij} \equiv U_i^j V_i^j =V_{ij}^2$ combining the definition of a participation factor\cite{Perez-Arriaga1982, Garofalo2002} with Eq.~\ref{eq:SVD} above.
+This last fact follows because the participation factor $p_{ij} \equiv U_{ij} V_{ij} =V_{ij}^2$ as can be seen by combining the definition of a participation factor~\cite{Perez-Arriaga1982, Garofalo2002} with Eq.~\ref{eq:SVD} above which shows that the left and right singular vectors of the FIM are identical.
 Third, the eigendirections themselves will change as $t_{max}$ increases and parameters that influence the short-term dynamics lose their salience at long time scales.
 If initial conditions are included as parameters, their loss of relevance is a strong indicator that the system has been simulated ``long enough" to capture equilibrium behavior.
-This is not a trivial concern in practice, where long numeric simulations are always fighting the accumulation of computer round-off error.
+This is not a trivial concern in practice, where long numerical simulations are always fighting the accumulation of computer round-off error.
 Finally, at equilibrium the relevant eigendirections point along the (potentially) high-dimensional separatrix surface, and so the bifurcation can be mapped through all parameter space.

 Note that this procedure works no matter the number of dynamical variables involved in the differential equation system.
-However, it presupposes that model can be simulated on at least one side of the bifurcation to arbitrarily long times, \emph{i.e.} it analyzes stable dynamics on the threshold of instability.
+However, it presupposes that the model can be simulated on at least one side of the bifurcation to arbitrarily long times, \emph{i.e.} it analyzes stable dynamics on the threshold of instability.
 A bifurcation that switches between two different forms of instability will not be easily detectable with this method, as trajectories will diverge on both sides of the bifurcation.
 In the next section, we demonstrate how this procedure works for all common normal forms of bifurcations.